We take a break from our regularly scheduled DIY/recipe/lifestyle blogging to talk about something on my mind…

 Inspiration photos for the type of curl I am after

-I’ve been trying to find a salon in greater London that has good reviews for a natural looking perm (spiral not digital) but can’t seem to find any other than one craazzy expensive one.
-I may have to just try a place nearby and hope it’s good… but would you do that for something so perm-anent?
-Anyone else lost their hair’s texture because of all the heat they use?
+I’ve been trying to find a salon in greater London that has good reviews for a natural-looking perm (spiral not digital) but can’t seem to find any other than one craazzy expensive one.
+I may have to just try a place nearby and hope it’s good… but would you do that for something so permanent?
+Has anyone else lost their hair’s texture because of all the heat they use?

-Okay, random rant done – back to regular posts next week.
+Okay, random rant is done – back to regular posts next week.